toaderflorin/blog/content/backup/2022-04-09-cap/index.md

 ### The Actual Theorem

-The CAP letters in the appellation refer to *Consistency*, *Availability*, and *Partition tolerance*.
+The CAP letters in the appellation refer to *Consistency*, *Availability*, and *Partition tolerance*, but these usually mean something different than what we mean in practice when we refer to these concepts.

+*The theorem says that you can only have a maximum of two out of the three.
+Of course, you can also have one or none.*

 <img src="cap.png" class="img" />